epfldata/dblab/README.md

 Installation
 ============

-TODO
+LegoBase interpreter requeires Pardis Library (https://github.com/amirsh/pardis) project `pardis-library`.

+LegoBase compiler requires Pardis Compiler (https://github.com/amirsh/pardis) project `pardis-core`.

-Clone these project and checkout to the appropriate branch.
-Then, run `sbt publish-local`.
+Clone this project and checkout to the desired branch.
+Then, after going to sbt console, run `project pardis-library` for going to Pardis Library project and run `project pardis-core` for going to Pardis Compiler project. run `publish-local` on the projects you need.

 Testing
 =======